-- A. Recipient Is the legal entity which has agreed to receive funds for the Approved Project.
-The "Recipient" will be responsible for receiving and disbursing funds, and for providing the required ledgers, reports, and backup documentation to ISDA.. - B. Applicant Is the Cooperative Weed Management Area ("CWMA") or other group or entity which will be carrying out the Approved Project.
-The Applicant is designated as the primary point of contact regarding performance of the Cost Share agreement. - C. Landowner (a) The person who holds legal title to the land, except that portion for which another person has the right to exclude others from possession of the parcel; (b) A person with an interest in a parcel of land such that the person has the right to exclude others from possession of the parcel.
+- Recipient Is the legal entity which has agreed to receive funds for the Approved Project.
+The "Recipient" will be responsible for receiving and disbursing funds, and for providing the required ledgers, reports, and backup documentation to ISDA. - Applicant Is the Cooperative Weed Management Area ("CWMA") or other group or entity which will be carrying out the Approved Project.
+The Applicant is designated as the primary point of contact regarding performance of the Cost Share agreement. - Landowner The person who holds legal title to the land, except that portion for which another person has the right to exclude others from possession of the parcel.
+Or the person with an interest in a parcel of land such that the person has the right to exclude others from possession of the parcel.